xecronix/SharpEagle2/README.md

 # SharpEagle2

-SharpEagle2 is a lightweight C# template engine inspired by the MightEagle Template System.
+SharpEagle2 is a small C# template engine.

+The goal is not to build the biggest template language in the world.
+The goal is to build one that is simple, useful, and easier to debug than the first version.

+SharpEagle2 exists because the original SharpEagle idea still made sense, but I wanted tokens this time.

+Why?

+Because tokens give me better structure, better nesting behavior, and much better error messages.
+If something goes wrong, line and column matter.

+That was one of the main reasons for doing version 2.

+## What it does

-It supports:
+SharpEagle2 currently supports:

-- plain text passthrough
+- plain text
-- simple substitution tags
+- substitution tags
-- action tags with subtemplates
+- action tags
 - nested action tags
+- custom callbacks
-- token-based parsing with line/column metadata for better diagnostics
+- token-based parsing with line/column tracking

-The project is still early, but the core parser, tokenizer, and callback model are in place and test-backed.

-## Why SharpEagle2?

-SharpEagle2 exists to keep the original SharpEagle idea simple while improving one major area: diagnostics.

-The earlier approach worked, but tokenizing first gives the engine much better opportunities to report where problems occurred.
-Each token carries line and column information, which makes malformed template errors much easier to track down.
+It is small on purpose.

-## Current Template Syntax
+## Template syntax

-### Substitution tag
+### Substitution tags

 A substitution tag looks like this: